openwsn-berkeley/openvisualizer/README.md

 ![](https://img.shields.io/badge/python-2.7-green)

 OpenVisualizer (OV) is part of UC Berkeley's OpenWSN project.
 It provides monitoring, visualization and simulation of OpenWSN-based wireless sensor network.
 See the project [home page][] for more information.
+The project works in tandem with the OpenWSN firmware hosted at [openwsn-fw][].
+OpenVisualizer interfaces with locally connected hardware, the OpenTestBed infrastructure, [IoT-LAB][] or an emulated OpenWSN network.

 ## Table of Contents
 * [Installation](#installation)